 Pregnancy Tests and Procedures

-Amniocentesis is a procedure used to obtain a small sample of the amniotic fluid that surrounds the fetus during pregnancy.
-The fluid is analyzed to help diagnose certain birth defects.
+Amniocentesis is a procedure used to take out a small sample of the amniotic fluid for testing.

 Chorionic Villus Sampling (CVS)